2lambda123/adobe-spectrum-css/tools/component-builder/README.md

 > Build system for Spectrum CSS components

-This package uses gulp to compile CSS and build documentation for Spectrum CSS components
+This package uses a node script and postcss to compile CSS for Spectrum CSS components

-## CLI

-The following tasks are available:

-- `gulp clean` - Clean everything
-- `gulp build` - Build everything
-- `gulp buildLite` - Clean, then build CSS custom properties only (`index.vars`)
-- `gulp buildHeavy` - Clean, then build CSS for all strategies
-- `gulp buildCSS` - Build CSS for all strategies
-- `gulp buildDocs` - Build documentation only

 ## Accessing PostCSS preprocessors

-You can pull the list of preprocessors with `require('@spectrum-css/component-builder/css/processors')`, but it'll probably break unless there's a local copy of `@spectrum-css/vars` in the current working directory's `node_modules` folder...
+You can access the postcss config by including `module.exports = require("@spectrum-css/component-builder/postcss.config.js");` in your `postcss.config.js` file.